serverlessland/serverlessland/content/blog/intro.md

 title: Introducing "Serverless Land"
 date: 2019-02-14
 thumbnail: /images/tree_thumb.jpg
-image: /images/tree.jpg
+images: [/images/tree.jpg]
 blog: true
-teaser: In the past 6 months I published several blog posts under the same theme of comparing the severless services of the top cloud providers in terms of their performance and scalability properties.
+description: In the past 6 months I published several blog posts under the same theme of comparing the severless services of the top cloud providers in terms of their performance and scalability properties.
 I received some very positive feedback on those posts (readers are fantastic!).
 ghissueid: 5
 ---